Two arrested in 'horrific' quadruple upstate New York murders

 (CNN)Two people have been arrested in the "horrific" murders of two women and two children in Troy, New York.

-James W. White and Justin C. Mann were taken into custody, Troy Police Department Officer Eric Radagan told CNN.
+James W. White, 38, and Justin C. Mann, 24, were each charged with one count of first-degree murder and four counts of second-degree murder, Troy Police Department Capt.
+Daniel DeWolf told CNN.

-Both defendants were to be arraigned Saturday morning, Troy Police Capt.
-Daniel DeWolf said earlier, and more information about the defendants will be released soon.

 The victims -- Brandi Mells, 22, Shanta Myers, 36, and Myers' children Shanise, 5, and Jeremiah, 11 -- were found dead in a basement apartment on Tuesday in what police called a "horrific" homicide that shook the upstate New York city.